TOUR STARTS FROM MADRID

-Andalusia is a large autonomous region of hills, rivers and farmland bordering Spain’s southern coast.
+Andalusia is a largely autonomous region of hills, rivers and farmland bordering Spain’s southern coast.
 It was under Moorish rule from the 8th-15th centuries, a legacy that shows in its architecture, including such landmarks as the Alcázar castle in Seville, the capital city, as well as Córdoba’s Mezquita Mosque-Cathedral and Granada’s Alhambra palace.
 This tour is ideal for those who’d like to explore beautiful Andalusia.
-But then spend some time on the beach of Costa del Sol as well.
+You can extend your holiday at the Costa del Sol after the tour

 At a glance